 A finished diamond is sparkling with every side featuring the cut craftsman’s skill.
 When light reflects off a diamond, every turn of the stone and each facet affect the amount of light returned to the human eyes.
 This light reflection is what gives a diamond its face-up look.

 The proportions of a gem will affect how light interacts with the internal components of the stone.
 A diamond will look dull and unattractive if light enters the crown & exits the pavilion.
 But diamonds with well-crafted proportions and an excellent polish will reflect light more effectively, making it sparkle more & it will enhance the stone’s color.

 A stunning diamond appears so because of three effects:

 - Scintillation which is the formation of light & dark parts of the stone

-Many consumer goods are sold by weight and it’s typically printed on product packaging by the ounce, ton, kilogram, or pound.
-Even people not experienced in buying diamonds know that the weight of the stone will determine the price of it.
+Many consumer goods are sold by weight and it’s typically printed on product packaging by the ounce, ton, kilogram or pound.
+Even people not experienced in buying diamonds know that the weight of a stone will determine the price of it.
 That being said a larger diamond has more value than a smaller stone.
 But two factors may surprise people about diamonds.

 The first lesson is the accuracy when weighing diamonds.
 Diamond weight is measured by metric carat (ct).
 For example, one metric carat is 0.2g or 0.0007oz.
 A single ounce contains 142 carats.
 A metric carat is sectioned into 100 points and each point is 100th of a carat.